-Table 12: Troubleshooting Chart
+Table 10: Troubleshooting Chart

-Symptom Action Power LED is Off Check connections between the switch, the power cord, and the AC power outlet.
+Symptom Action Pwr LED is Off • Check connections between the switch, the power cord, and the AC power outlet.
 Check the AC power outlet is supplying 110-240 VAC.
 Contact your dealer for assistance.
-Diag LED is blinking Amber Power cycle the switch to try and clear the condition.
-If the condition does not clear, contact your dealer for assistance.
-Diag LED is blinking Amber with PoE Mode button pressed.
-Turn off or unplug PoE devices until the condition clears.
-If the condition does not clear, contact your dealer for assistance.
-Link/Act LED is Off Verify that the switch and attached device are powered on.
-Check the cable connectors are firmly plugged into both the switch and corresponding device.
+Diag LED is blinking • Power cycle the switch to try and clear the condition.
+Amber • If the condition does not clear, contact your dealer for assistance.
+Link/Act LED is Off • Verify that the switch and attached device are powered on. • Check the cable connectors are firmly plugged into both the switch and corresponding device.
 If the switch is installed in a rack, check the connections to the punch-down block and patch panel.
 Verify that the proper cable type is used and its length does not exceed specified limits.
-Check the attached device and cable connections for possible Check the attached device and cable connections for possible defects.
+Check the attached device and cable connections for possible defects.
 Replace the defective cable if necessary.